royanger/YourRoomz/README.md

 - /api
 - /frontend

+## Configuring the application

+In /api, change `.env.blank` to `.env`.
+Fill in the fields with the required information.

+`SECRET` - randomly generated string for protecting seesions

+`DATABASE_URL` - connection string, including username, password, host, port to your Postgres DB

+`GOOGLE`, `TWITTER` and `GITHUB` - the API and secret from auth0 configured Google, Twitter and Github applications

 ## Starting Application

 From the root directory, rung `npm run dev` and it will concurrently start the React application on http://localhost:3000 and the Node API http://localhost:5000/